Leprechaun (film series)

 Leprechaun is an American horror comedy film series consisting of eight films.
 Beginning with Leprechaun (1993), the series centers on a malevolent and murderous leprechaun who resorts to any means necessary to protect and reclaim his gold.
-Warwick Davis plays the title role in every film except for the 2014 film Leprechaun: Origins, and the 2018 film Leprechaun Returns, in which the character is respectively portrayed by Dylan Postl and Linden Porco.
+Warwick Davis plays the title role in every film except for the 2014 film Leprechaun: Origins, and the 2018 film Leprechaun Returns, in which the character is portrayed by Dylan Postl and Linden Porco, respectively.

 On St. Patrick's Day, all Leprechaun films are played on Syfy.